gi11/IKT-MAL/Slutprojekt/Rapport/spotify/genre_classification/genre_classification.md

 For the popularity estimation, a simple randomizedsearch was performed using the "scikit learn cheatsheet"[^1].
 Here, the "Stochastic gradient descent" algorithm was found to be the best estimator.
 The search evaluation was based on the "_R2_" score, of which is an indicator of the "goodness of fit" for the regressor.

+### Algorithm Selection

+Though it was not obvious to us during the data visualizion it seems that a Linear Regression performs best in terms of predicting poularity values.
+In this case the Stochastic Gradient Descent Regressor is a recommended choice for a model as our data set contains above 10.000 samples.[^2]

+### Data processing and structure and hyperparameter search

+The input for the regression model is very similar to that of the classification problem, so for more detail on the preprocessing, please see that section, \ref{classification_preprocess} The key difference being that genre values is not isolated as the y-values instead in make up part of the feature set.
+Instead the popularity values are selected  as the y-values for this set.
+These values are represented as a float value between 0 and 1. - Similar to the pipeline for the classification model the data set is split into two partitions for training and validation.

+In the gridsearch to identify the best combination, different models was selected  and tested with individual sets of hyperparameters.
+The tested models include: Ridge, Lasso, SGDRegressor (Stochastic Gradient Descent Regressor), SVR (Support Vector Machine for Regression).
+In the end it was the SGDRegressor which performed best, see the table below for the options included in the hyperparameter gridsearch for this model.

 Name                Value
 -------             ------
 `loss`              `squared_loss, huber, epsilon_insensitive, squared_epsilon_insensitive`